atillay/docker-lemp/readme.md

 ## About MySQL
 If you change mysql infos in .env you have to delete directory: `docker/volumes/mysql` to see changes.
-It will delete the exisiting database !`
+It will delete the existing database !`